 Alachua County is currently meeting all Level of Service (LOS) standards for recreation.
-The proposed zoning change will not negatively affect the required LOS.
+The proposed land use change will not negatively affect the required LOS.
 As residential development occurs, each development shall be required to demonstrate compliance with the adopted recreation Level of Service standards.

-The proposed rezoning authorizes a maximum of 196 residential units.
+The proposed land use change authorizes a maximum of 196 residential units.
 This request, if approved, will not negatively affect the level of service for recreational needs.